-To its first settler, the nourishing and sustaining nature of GlenCove was apparent and life altering.
+To its first settler, the nourishing and sustaining nature of GlenCove was apparent and life-altering.

-At the end of the Civil War in 1865, James Madison Zachary, like so many young men of his era, was looking for ways to make a living.
+At the end of the Civil War in 1865, James Madison Zachary, like many young men of his era, was looking for ways to make a living.
 He farmed land in Toccoa, Ga, mined for gold in Sapphire, and even studied – and became – a dentist.